kevinsheth/theoretico-practica/content/_index.md

 ---
-title: Exploring Theory and Practice in Reformed Theology
+title: Exploring theory and practice in Reformed Theology
-subtitle:
-banner:
-  src: banner.jpg
-  caption:
-  href:
 ---